zhanghaicang/carbonmatrix_public/README.md

 **News**\
 **2 May 2024**: Our two papers, CarbonNovo and AbX, have been accepted by ICML 2024.
 We will release the source codes in this repository soon.
-- CarbonNovo: Joint Design of Protein Structure and Sequence Using a Unified Energy-based Model
+- CarbonNovo: Joint Design of Protein Structure and Sequence Using a Unified Energy-based Model.
+M. Ren, T. Zhu, H. Zhang#.
-- Antibody Design Using a Score-based Diffusion Model Guided by Evolutionary, Physical and Geometric Constraints
+- Antibody Design Using a Score-based Diffusion Model Guided by Evolutionary, Physical and Geometric Constraints.
+T. Zhu, M. Ren, H. Zhang#.

 **9 Jan 2024**: Our paper, CarbonDesign, has been accepted by Nature Machine Intelligence.